 Types of Injuries Encountered By Assembly Line Workers

 An assembly line worker is often surrounded by machinery that could easily cause serious bodily harm if proper safety protocols are not followed.
 Even the most diligent workers become injured when a machine malfunctions or they are not immediately aware of a falling object or other hazard.
 It is extremely important that employers provide the proper safety equipment and training, but many companies attempt to cut costs by skimping in these areas.
-The most common types of injuries our Chicago work injury lawyers encounter with assembly line workers include the following.
+The most common types of injuries our Chicago workers compensation lawyers encounter with assembly line workers include the following.

 - Blows to the head from falling objects— assembly workers are almost required to work with their heads on swivels because hazards can come from any direction.
 The last place most people will look is above.
 Falling objects have the ability to cause serious injuries such as trauma to the brain, a fractured skull and injuries to the eyes, face and neck.